 And all it will do is destroy wealth creation, destroy manufacturing.

-It'll destroy the ability of anybody to do any real business in this country, and then people will do what they've been doing in California, New York, New Jersey, and Illinois.
+And then people will do what they've been doing in California, New York, New Jersey, and Illinois.

-They're gonna leave.
+They're going to leave.

 The same government that's promising you free, free, free everything is the same government that can't even maintain simple law and order and safety and security in their cities.

-The same people that have destroyed our educational system because of their political unholy alliance with these radical teachers unions.
+The same people that have destroyed our educational system because of their political, unholy alliance with these radical teachers unions.

 The same people that promised Obamacare, keep your doctor plan and save money.

-The same people that said we have your Social Security dollars in a lockbox.
+The same people that said, we have your social security dollars in a lockbox.

 The same people that said, oh, Medicare will be there for you.